4 Germans arrested over extremist blackout, kidnapping plan

 BERLIN (AP) — Four people were arrested in Germany and weapons were seized in an investigation into suspected anti-government extremists who allegedly planned to cause a long nationwide blackout and kidnap well-known figures including the country's health minister, authorities said Thursday.

-Prosecutors in Koblenz and Rhineland-Palatinate's state criminal police office said that raids were carried out at 20 properties across the country Wednesday following an investigation that was launched in October.
-The suspects were members of a chat group called “United Patriots” on the Telegram messenger service.
+Prosecutors in Koblenz and Rhineland-Palatinate's state criminal police office said that raids were carried out at 20 properties across Germany Wednesday following an investigation launched in October.
+The suspects were members of a chat group called “United Patriots” on the Telegram messaging service.

-Investigators said in a statement that the group's declared aim was to destroy Germany's electricity supply facilities and cause a long blackout, with the goal of producing “conditions similar to civil war” and ultimately overthrowing the country's democratic system.
+Authorities said the group's declared aim was to destroy electricity supply facilities and cause a long blackout across the country, with the goal of producing “conditions similar to civil war” and ultimately overthrowing the country's democratic system.

 People are also reading…

 The group allegedly planned to kidnap well-known public figures.
-Investigators said those included Health Minister Karl Lauterbach, the German news agency dpa reported.
+Investigators said those included Health Minister Karl Lauterbach.

 “The whole thing shows that corona protests have not just become more radical, but that it is now about more than corona — that there is an attempt here to destabilize the state,” he told reporters during a visit to Husum on Germany's North Sea coast.
 “This is a small minority in our society, but highly dangerous.”